-In January and February 2019, we entered into two facility agreements for working capital loans with a commercial bank, which provide for a 6month revolving loan of an aggregate amount of US\$15.0 million.
+In January and February 2019, we entered into two facility agreements for working capital loans with a commercial bank, which provide for a 6-month revolving loan of an aggregate amount of US\$15.0 million.
 We provide corporate guarantee and deposits as pledge to secure our obligations under this revolving loan.
-The interest rate of this loan facility is fixed at 5.25% per annum.
-As of December 31, 2019, the total outstanding amount of the revolving loan was US\$2.8 million.
+The interest rate of this loan facility was fixed at 5.25% per annum in 2019 and reduced to 4.00% in August 2020.
+As of December 31, 2020, the total outstanding amount of the revolving loan was US\$15.3 million.

-In March 2019, we entered into a facility agreement with a commercial bank, which provides for a one-year revolving loan of HK\$24.0 million (US\$3.1 million) We provide corporate guarantee and accounts receivable as pledge to secure our obligations under this revolving loan.
-The interest rate of this loan facility is at 4.25% per annum over 1-month Hong Kong Interbank Offered Rate ("HIBOR").
-As of December 31, 2019, the total outstanding amount of the revolving loan was HK\$4.2 million (US\$0.5 million).
+In March 2019, we entered into a facility agreement with a commercial bank, which provides for a one-year factoring loans of HK\$24.0 million (US\$3.1 million).
+We provide corporate guarantee and accounts receivable as pledge to secure our obligations under this revolving loan.
+The interest rate of this loan facility was at 4.25% per annum over 1-month Hong Kong Interbank Offered Rate ("HIBOR") for loan in HKD, 2.00% per annum over 1-month HIBOR for loan in RMB, 4.25% per annum over 1-month London Interbank Offered Rate ("LIBOR") for loan in US\$.
+As of December 31, 2020, the total outstanding amount of the revolving loan was HK\$92.2 thousand (US\$11.9 thousand).

 In April 2019, we entered into a facility agreement for working capital loans with a commercial bank.
 The loan facility provides for a one-year revolving loan of US\$13.6 million, which is supported by standby documentary credit facilities of US\$15.0 million.
 In September 2019, this loan was subsequently amended.
-The amended agreement provides for a one-year revolving loan of US\$20.0 million.
+The amended agreement provides for a one-year revolving loan of US\$30.0 million.
 We provide corporate guarantee, deposits and accounts receivable as pledge to secure our obligations under this revolving loan.
-The interest rate of this loan facility is either (i) 120% of the benchmark interest rate determined by the PBOC for a one-year loan granted by financial institutions if the loan is drawn down in RMB, or (ii) 1-month LIBOR plus 3.00% per annum if the loan is drawn down in US\$.
-As of December 31, 2019, the total outstanding amount of the revolving loan was US\$2.8 million, which was wholly drawn down in US\$.
+The interest rate of this loan facility is either (i) 5.22% in RMB, or (ii) 1-month LIBOR plus 3.00% per annum if the loan is drawn down in US\$.
+As of December 31, 2020, the total outstanding amount of the revolving loan was RMB25.7 million (US\$3.9 million).

-In May 2019, we entered into a facility agreement for working capital loans with a commercial bank, which provides for a one-year revolving loan of US\$10.0 million.
+In May 2019, we entered into a facility agreement for working capital loans with a commercial bank, which provides for a one-year revolving loan of US\$18.0 million.
 We provide corporate guarantee and deposits to secure our obligations under this revolving loan.
 The interest rate of this loan facility is 1.00% per annum over deposit rate on the pledged deposit.
-As of December 31, 2019, the total outstanding amount of the revolving loan was US\$7.0 million.
+As of December 31, 2020, we had no outstanding balance under this revolving loan.

-In August 2019, we entered into two facility agreements for working capital loans with SPD Silicon Valley Bank, which provide for (i) a oneyear revolving loan of RMB18.5 million (US\$2.6 million) and (ii) a one-year revolving loan of US1.6 million, respectively.
-The first revolving loan was subsequently renewed and amended in September 2019.
-These agreements provide for customary representations, warranties, affirmative and negative covenants and events of default.
-These agreements also include a financial covenant that requires us to meet certain minimum monthly adjusted quick ratio and minimum quarterly EBITDA.
-We provide corporate guarantee and deposits as pledge to secure our obligations under these revolving loans.
-The interest rate of these facilities is (i) 5.22% per annum, and (ii) 1-month London Inter-bank Offered Rate ("LIBOR") plus 1.00% per annum, respectively.
-As of December 31, 2019, the total outstanding amount of these revolving loans was (i) RMB18.5 million (US\$2.6 million), and (ii) US\$1.6 million, respectively.
+In August 2019, we entered into two facility agreements for working capital loans with a commercial bank, which provide for (i) a one-year revolving loan of RMB18.5 million (US\$2.6 million) and (ii) a one-year revolving loan of US\$1.6 million, respectively.
+We provide corporate guarantee and deposits as pledge to secure our obligations under this revolving loan.
+The interest rate of this loan facility was the benchmark interest rate determined by the People's Bank of China for loans over one year granted by financial institutions plus 0.97% per annum.
+This loan was subsequently renewed in September 2019 and

+August 2020.
+The interest rate of these facilities is 3.60% per annum, and the one-year revolving loan of US\$1.6 million was replaced by a one-year revolving loan of RMB11.5 million (US\$1.8 million).
+As of December 31, 2020, the total outstanding amount of the revolving loans was RMB30.0 million (US\$4.6 million).